(This post contains affiliate links. Read my full disclosure.)

 Want to know what your competitors are saying?
 What are their winning keywords?
 How are your advertising efforts performing?
 These questions, and others, can be answered with SEMrush.
 It’s an invaluable tool for organic SEO tips and keyword research.

 SEMrush is a comprehensive keyword research tool that also includes a “traffic cost” metric: this tells researchers how much a competing site’s Web traffic would cost on a PPC basis.
 That’s pretty useful for determining the effectiveness of their SEO.
-SEMrush is personally the tool that I recommend for all of my keyword research and more, so if you have any SEMrush questions, please post them in the comments below!
+SEMrush is the tool that I personally recommend for all of my keyword research and more, so if you have any SEMrush questions, please post them in the comments below!

 Here’s a great video showing you what it looks like to perform keyword research inside SEMrush: